ltvtk/py0/README.md

 Simple python-like scripting language for kids
 ## description
 This is very simple scripting language which compile to python from file *.py0 to *.py and run them
-## installation on windows only, open your powershell as Admin
-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-iex "& {$(irm get.scoop.sh)} -RunAsAdmin"

-scoop install git-with-openssh

-scoop install python
+## you need to install python3 before install py0
 pip install py0ltv

-## use togther with our Vditor
+## then install Vditor to code
 https://github.com/ltvtk/py0/releases/download/1.0/vditor.Setup.1.0.0.exe